DanielAndreasen/DanielAndreasen.github.io/about.md

 My name is Daniel, which you probably already have guessed from looking around on the page.
-Anyway, I am working on my PhD with a title close to "Characterization of M dwarfs: the NIR approach".
-I will not tell too much about the project now, since I hope a feature post can be about that.
+Anyway, I am working on my PhD with a title close to **Characterization of M dwarfs: the NIR approach** I will not tell too much about the project now, since I hope a feature post can be about that.
 Anyway, really short it is about determine some fundamental parameters for low mass stars using spectroscopy in the Near InfraRed (NIR).
 So now you know.